LeviIsAwesome/resume/README.md

 # resume

-This is my personal resume :)
+This is my personal resume and it's private :)